 - EUR – Euro

 There is a handy calculator to give you an estimation of how much you will make per book sold.

 This is dependent on the number of pages, whether it’s either black & white or color and which type of distribution type you are using.

 This is one really neat CreateSpace bonus because once you have set up your CreateSpace Member Account.
 They will collect your book’s title information and provide you with a Kindle-ready cover file and the interior file that you uploaded and help you to get started on the Kindle Direct Publishing Site.

 This is a separate site to CreateSpace but with the chance of expanding your readership, it is one that is well worth doing.

-Taking into consideration the quality of products in this niche that I have already reviewed here on Work From Home Watchdog, this a question that many will ask.
+Taking into consideration the quality of products in this niche that I have already reviewed here on Work From Home Watchdog, this is a question that many will ask.

 However, from looking around and reading about CreateSpace there is nothing at all to suggest to me that this is a scam.